webpchecker

 Strategies to Harness Your Brain’s Potential

 1. Positive Affirmations: A study from the Journal of Positive Psychology highlighted that individuals who practiced positive self-affirmations were more open to behavioral change.
-So, try to start your day with a positive statement about your health journey, such as “I can make today a great day.”
+So, try to start your day with a positive statement about your health journey, such as “I am taking action to make today a great day.”

 Taming negative self-talk with neuroscience